Shopify/hydrogen-v1/docs/components/primitive/image.md

 2. The width and height values for bare props
 3. The width and height values for the `data` prop

 If only one of `width` or `height` are defined, then the other will attempt to be calculated based on the image's aspect ratio, provided that both `data.width` and `data.height` are available.
-If `data.width` and `data.height` aren't available, then the aspect ratio can't be determined and the missing value will remain as `null`.
+If `data.width` and `data.height` aren't available, then the aspect ratio can't be determined and the missing value will be `null`.

 ## Example code